pazcm/cook-book/README.md

 #### Save recipe .-
 Save function which will allow users to save their favourites recipes.
 #### Load more .-
-Load more button in all recipes view to load more recipes if they exists.
+Load more button in all recipes view to load more recipes if they exist.

 ## Technologies Used
 ### [IDE Cloud9](console.aws.amazon.com/cloud9/ide)